coolya/some-modelix-samples/README.md

      - A. MPS as a source (`rest-api-json-bulk` component)

-          This API implementation provides access to the model by obtaining the model knowledge directly from a running MPS instance.
+          This backend provides access to the model by obtaining the model knowledge directly from a running MPS instance.
           It is implemented using ktor and connects to the [`json-bulk-model-access`](https://github.com/modelix/mps-rest-model-access) plugin running inside of MPS.
           This component can only provide **read only access** as the `json-bulk-model-access` is read only.